Dig Smarter. Dig Safer.

 Oregon 811: Call Before You Dig.
 Then Call Us.

 Oregon law requires contractors to contact Oregon 811 before any ground disturbance.
-But utility locates are approximate.
-They mark a zone, not an exact line.
-Hydro excavation is how you verify the actual location before you dig.
+However, utility locates are approximate and mark a tolerance zone rather than an exact line.
+That’s why hydro excavation is used to verify the actual location of the utility before digging begins.

 Using hydro excavation to daylight utilities before mechanical excavation: